iiab/iiab/roles/remoteit/README.md

    sudo apt install /opt/iiab/downloads/remoteit-4.14.1.armhf.rpi.deb
    ``` -->

-5. Submit the claim code at https://remote.it (log into their Web Portal), or within the remote.it [desktop application](https://remote.it/download/) on your own laptop/computer.
+5. Submit the claim code within the remote.it [desktop application](https://remote.it/download/) on your own laptop/computer.
+Or if you prefer, do that by logging into their Web Portal at https://remote.it

    Either way, click on the '+' icon to enter the remote.it claim code (to register the IIAB device to your account) as shown in this screenshot: https://docs.remote.it/software/device-package/installation#3.-claim-and-register-the-device